GaRIEN/GaRIEN/README.md

 ![Welcome](https://capsule-render.vercel.app/api?type=blur&height=300&color=gradient&text=Welcome&animation=fadeIn&gradientColors=B993D6,8CA6DB)
 # 💫 About Me:
 🚀 Hello.
-I am Angel Gabriel Huaman Cuchula, graduated from the Systems Engineering degree.
+I am Angel Gabriel Huaman , graduated from the Systems Engineering degree.
 Currently, I am immersed in learning new programming languages ​​such as Angular and React, exploring the fascinating world of web development.
 Passionate about creating and solving technological challenges, I constantly seek to expand my skills and contribute to the development of innovative solutions.

 ## Connect with Me